What's causing your cold hands and feet?

 Underactive thyroid gland

 An underactive thyroid gland can leave you with freezing cold feet.
 Your thyroid gland regulates your metabolism - so if this slows down you can feel the cold more.
 You may also be tired and constipated, and put on weight for no reason.
-Regular tablets will put your thyroid back into balance.
+If blood tests reveal an issue, regular medicine will put your thyroid back into balance.

 A few final tips

-Just for once, I'm not banging on about the dangers of being overweight!
 Being very underweight can cause cold hands and feet.
-Whatever the cause of your cold hands and feet, stopping smoking can help.
-Smoking shuts down warming blood circulation.
+Whatever the cause of your cold hands and feet, stopping smoking can help, as smoking shuts down warming blood circulation.

 With thanks to 'My Weekly' magazine where this article was originally published.